 COI: Application to Publishing Policy

 European Review for Medical and Pharmacological Sciences thrives on its independence.
 Our strict policy is that editorial independence, decisions and content should not be compromised by commercial or financial interests, or by any specific arrangements with advertising clients or sponsors.

-Confidentiality and Pre-publicity
+Confidentiality and Pre-Publicity

 Editors, authors and reviewers are required to keep confidential all details of the editorial and peer review process on submitted manuscripts.
 The peer review process is confidential and conducted anonymously; identities of reviewers are not released.
 Reviewers must maintain confidentiality of manuscripts.
-Correspondence with the journal, referees’ reports and other confidential material must not be published, disclosed or otherwise publicised without prior written consent.
+Correspondence with the journal, referees’ reports and other confidential material must not be published, disclosed or otherwise publicized without prior written consent.
 It is our policy to keep their names confidential and that we do our utmost to ensure this confidentiality.
 We cannot, however, guarantee to maintain this confidentiality in the face of a successful legal action to disclose identity.